Spatially resolved Lyman-$\alpha$ emission around radio bright quasars: Analysis

 To measure the black hole mass ($M_{BH}$), we use \civ\ emission line which is readily observed for all the sources in our sample and has also been calibrated as virial black hole mass estimator \citep{Vestergaard_2006, park2013}.
 We measure the FWHM of \civ\ using the fitted profile (also listed in Table~\ref{tab_fluxes}).
 We estimated the continuum luminosity at rest frame 1350\AA\ using our flux calibrated spectra.
 These are also summarized in the third column of the Table~\ref{tab_luminosities}.
 The bolometric luminosity ($L_\mathrm{{bol}}$) estimated using $L_\mathrm{{1350}}$ and the bolometric correction factor ($\mathrm{BC_{1350}}=3.81$) from \cite{richards2006a} are provided in column 4 of Table~\ref{tab_luminosities}.
 The virial BH mass calibration equation used is from \cite{Vestergaard_2006} and is given by,

 The BH mass estimates are summarized in column 5 of Table~\ref{tab_luminosities}.
 Considering only RLQs, i.e., excluding the radio galaxy (object \#18), the $M_{BH}$ are in the range, $(0.15 - 12.6)\times10^9$ M$_\odot$, with a median of $1.9\times10^9$ M$_\odot$.
-We also estimated the Eddington ratios ($L_\mathrm{{bol}}$/$L_{\mathrm{Edd}}$) and computed the luminosity of the H~{\sc i} ionizing Lyman continuum photon by extrapolating the power-law fit to the UV wavelengths.
+We also estimated the Eddington ratios ($L_\mathrm{{bol}}$/$L_{\mathrm{Edd}}$\footnote{$L_{\mathrm{Edd}}=4\pi GMcm_H \sigma_T$= 1.25$\times 10^{38} (M/M_\odot)$ \ergs, where $\sigma_T$ is Thomson scattering cross section, $m_H$ is mass of hydrogen atom and $M$ used is estimated virial $M_{BH}$ \citep[see][for details]{Rybicki1986}}.) and computed the luminosity of the H~{\sc i} ionizing Lyman continuum photon by extrapolating the power-law fit to the UV wavelengths.
 These are provided in columns 6 and 7 of Table~\ref{tab_luminosities}.
 The Eddington ratios are in the range: 0.16-1.37 with a median of 0.39.
+The ratio of line widths of \civ\ with respect to H$\beta$ and Mg~{\sc ii} have shown large scatter (\til\ 0.5 dex), therefore \civ\ based virial $M_{BH}$ estimates are uncertain and should be used with caution \citep[e.g.][]{Shen2012,Trakhtenbrot2012,Ho2012}.

-We note that in the $L_{bol}-M_{BH}$ plane, in comparison to the core-dominated RLQs in SDSS, the SALT-NOT sample with 86 RLQs ($1.9<z<3.5$) with \civ-based BH masses is fainter and have slightly lower $M_{BH}$ \citep[see section 5.5.2 of][for details]{Gupta2021qsosurvey}.
+We note that in the $L_{bol}-M_{BH}$ plane, in comparison to the core-dominated RLQs in SDSS, the objects in our SALT-NOT sample (i.e., 86 RLQs at $1.9<z<3.5$) with \civ-based BH masses are fainter and have slightly lower $M_{BH}$ \citep[see section 5.5.2 of][for details]{Gupta2021qsosurvey}.
 However, the median $L_\mathrm{{bol}}$ and $M_{BH}$ of the 23 RLQs ($2.7<z<$3.5) considered here are slightly higher (0.25\,dex) compared to the MALS-SALT-NOT sample.
 This is simply because the \lya\ sample has selected higher redshift, and hence intrinsically more luminous, RLQs.